 Every foreign student has the right to work in France

-Every foreign student has the right to work while studying in France as soon as they are enrolled in an institute giving the right to Student Social Security.
+Every foreign student has the right to work while studying in France.
 This right applies to all students in France.
-If you are not a citizen of the European Union, you must have a residency permit.
+If you are not a citizen of the European Union, you must have a student resident permit.

-French law authorises foreign students to work 964 hours during the year, the equivalent of 60% of the legal work year.
-Part-time work will not cover all of your expenses.
+French law authorises foreign students to an auxillary work of 964 hours during the year, the equivalent of 60% of the legal work year.
 It can only be auxiliary income.

 The Autorisation Provisoire de Travail (APT - Temporary Work Permit) is no longer needed to work while studying, except for Algerian students, whose status remains defined by the Franco-Algerian agreement of December 27th, 1968.